- Executive Director

 Visual artists are often inspired by the geography of the region, in particular the unique twisting riverfront and red gum forests – Anne Rayment and Vita Vitelli from Leeton are two artists working in the traditional mode of landscape painting.
-There are also a number of highprofile Aboriginal artists in the area – such as Michael Lyons, William Ingram, Ros Lockhart, and Veronica Collins – and they also work within a heritage that has lived on the river for many thousands of years.
-There is scope for a greater emphasis and promotion of Aboriginal artists in the region.
+There are also a number of high-profile Aboriginal artists in the area – such as Michael Lyons, William Ingram, Ros Lockhart, and Veronica Collins – and they also work within a heritage that has lived on the river for many thousands of years.
+There is scope for a greater emphasis and promotion of Aboriginal artists in the region, which is a key priority for Western Riverina Arts.
 Many of the region’s Aboriginal artists are seeking to partner with other organisations such as a Regional Arts Organisation to help develop their professional practice.

 Art prizes are a regular feature in the region, including those with substantial prize money (such as Penny Paniz Memorial Prize and the TASTE Art Prize), and generate much interest.

-Professional gallery exhibition space is limited but the community art space at The Multi-Purpose Centre in Leeton and the newly renovated Arts and Community Centre in Narrandera has enabled many artists to independently mount solo exhibitions.
+Professional gallery exhibition space is limited but the community art space at The Multi-Purpose Centre in Leeton and the newly opened Arts and Community Centre in Narrandera has enabled many artists to independently mount solo exhibitions.
 Artists in all centres are still keen to develop shared studio/workspaces.

 Overall in the region, writers are strongly concerned with recording the stories of their families and their land.
 Many have self-published memoirs (such as Natalie Hopwood, who published a book detailing growing up in the town of Barellan) or other works of fiction (such as Leeton-based author Melanie Ifield) – there is a Narrandera-based writing group, ‘From Pen to Paper’.